frsechet/cognito-user-pool/readme.md

 ### Get MFA status

 If MFA is enabled for this user, retrieve its options.
-Otherwise, returns `undefined`.
+Otherwise, returns `null`.

 ```
 CognitoUserPoolWrapper.getMfa(params, callback)